oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Example Use Cases

 An example of the usage of a Status List is to manage the status of issued access tokens as defined in section 1.4 of {{RFC6749}}.
-Token Introspection {{RFC7662}} defines another way to determine the status of an issued access token, but it requires the party trying to validate the state of access tokens to directly contact the token Issuer for each token validation, whereas the mechanism defined in this specification reduces the Issuer interaction significantly.
-This characteristic reduces the deployment dependency on the Issuer and provides privacy benefits (herd anonymity).
+Token Introspection {{RFC7662}} defines a way to determine the status of an issued access token, but it requires the party trying to validate the state of access tokens to directly contact the Issuer of the access tokens for each token validation.
+In contrast, the mechanism defined in this specification allows to fetch the status for many tokens, reducing interactions with the Issuer significantly for better scalability and providing better privacy as the Issuer does not learn which specific access token is verified (herd anonymity).

 Another possible use case for the Status List is to express the status of verifiable credentials (Referenced Tokens) issued by an Issuer in the Issuer-Holder-Verifier model {{SD-JWT.VC}}.